mft2023/LibraryProject/README.md

 - the other factors: find the corresponding location in the data, if any missing data, set the factors as nan.

 #### 5. Create lists of factors based on their data types
-`data_continuous`: stores factors of distance, age, new_book_days, price, pages.
+`data_continuous`: stores factors of distance, age, new_book_days, price, and pages.
-`data_categorical`: stores factors of gender, education, occupation.
+`data_categorical`: stores factors of gender, education, and occupation.

 #### 6. Create a list of labels
 Judge whether the book is returned late and assign the checkout to two labels, 0: on-time return and 1: late return.